King-s-Knowledge-Graph-Lab/OntoChat/README.md

 1. **Set Up Your Environment**
    - Ensure you have **Python 3.11** or higher installed.
-   - Create a Python environment of your choice (e.g., virtualenv, conda).

 2. **Install Dependencies**
    - Download the required dependencies: